Lawrence has been in touch, adding to the HO scale train layouts 16 x 8. He’s been a busy man, and he has some sage advice too.

 The lake is two layers of about five eight inches deep of deep water.
 I did it that way so I could use a trick I learned on here.
 After the first layer of deep water had hardened I added the rice for the fish, glued in. then added the second layer of deep water.
 The fish are inside the water and with the light they have a shadow on the bottom.
 The boat also has its shadow.
 And for those that watch Doctor Who you will find a Tardis.

 I added the basic drawing of the layout.
 A couple of future plans to add this coming summer.
 I did not add the electrical design for the lights.
 I have a long way to go before I get there.
 But the power supply has been build from a computer power supply.
 From left to right is 12V at 32 Amps, 12 V at 0.5 Amps, 5V at 18 Amps, 3.3 V at 18 Amps and ground.
 Then there is the power on switch, and power light.
 The three-position switch if for front of buildings, sides or back of buildings, and street lights respectively.

 I learned a LOT both by doing and reading all the stuff sent out by Al. I want to thank Al and all the rest of you for passing on the great layouts and knowledge.

-A huge thank you to Lawrence.
+A huge thank you to Lawrence for adding to the HO scale train layouts 16 x 8 on the site.
 It’s wonderful to see a layout come to life, and even better when we all get to learn from the odd mistake too.

 That’s all for today folks.